 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.

-Buy African Fabric
+Where to buy African Fabric

 My mission is very simple.
 I want people to buy African fabric, but not just that, I want people to buy authentic, good quality African prints and batiks.
+Our selection has grown to include fabrics from Nigeria, South African, Ghana, Tanzania and contibues to grow as we find more sources of beautiful textiles from the continent.

 I recently came across an article written in Punch, a Nigerian daily newspaper titled Chinese ankara chases Nigerian brands out of market which highlights the plight of the textile industry in Nigeria.
 This plight is suffered in other countries in West Africa.
 It is not a problem exclusive to one country.
 There is another even more disturbing one in the Daily Trust: How textiles closure cost over 2,700 lives in Kaduna.